Open source · MIT License

 Implement automatic

-Executes all tasks in a fresh implementation session.
-Strict, in-order.
+Executes all tasks strictly in order.

 Validate automatic